1 Student Fees, Charges & Other Debts

 4 Communication with Tamesa

 Prior to completing enrolment Tamesa will use your personal email address as the main point of .
-If you need to change your email or postal address details at this time it should be done via the Contact Centre.
+If you need to change your email or postal address details at this time it should be done online via the Student Portal.

-Once you are fully enrolled (ENR status) all will be through the Tamesa email and web portal.
-It is a condition of your enrolment, as per the student declaration, that all students must read information on their Tamesa student email/web portal at least once per week (you are strongly advised to check your email daily).
-Any changes to your email and postal address at this time must be submitted online.
+Once you are fully enrolled all will be through the Tamesa email and student portal.
+It is a condition of your enrolment, that all students must read information on their Tamesa student email/student portal at least once per week (you are strongly advised to check your email daily).

-This policy is for your protection and will ensure that you are up-to-date with all requirements and information from Tamesa.
+This requirement is for your protection and will ensure that you are up-to-date with all requirements and information from Tamesa.

 5 Changes to Enrolments

-5.1 If you wish to change your course, you must make your request in writing to your Head of Department either as a written statement/letter or by completing an Enrolment Amendment form.
+5.1 If you wish to change your course, you must make your request in writing to your Head of Department or delegate either as a written statement/letter or by completing an Enrolment Amendment form.